Erector Tube Assembly

 Zero Return Systems

 Most manufacturers have a zero return or zero stop system, usually in their higher-end scopes.
-I have picked a system such as the Vortex Venom 5-25×56 which Vortex call the “RevStop™ Zero System“.
+I have picked a system such as the Vortex Venom 5-25×56 (ebay link) which Vortex call the “RevStop™ Zero System“.

 This bloke from Vortex does a reasonable job of explaining how such a system operates.